technofocus-pte/ppteamsintpvt/Labs/Lab 8/Lab 8 - Create Microsoft Teams approval with custom connector.docx.md

 2. Select **View more apps (…)** from left navigation pane, search for the **approvals** app, and then select it.

+    **Note**: Approvals solution can take up to 5-10 minutes to install in the environment, when running an approval for the very first time.

      ![A screenshot of a search engine Description automatically generated](./media/image65.png)

-3. View your received and sent approvals.
+4. View your received and sent approvals.

      ![A screenshot of a computer Description automatically generated](./media/image66.png)

-4. Click on **Requested** to take an action that activates your custom connector’s trigger.
+5. Click on **Requested** to take an action that activates your custom connector’s trigger.

      ![A screenshot of a computer Description automatically generated](./media/image67.png)

-5. Select **Approve**.
+6. Select **Approve**.

      ![A screenshot of a computer Description automatically generated](./media/image68.png)

-6. You can now see the status is updated as **Approved**.
+7. You can now see the status is updated as **Approved**.

      ![A screenshot of a computer Description automatically generated](./media/image69.png)

-7. Come back to power automate portal and you can see your flow ran successfully.
+8. Come back to power automate portal and you can see your flow ran successfully.

      ![A screenshot of a computer Description automatically generated](./media/image70.png)